Nisnevich local Good compactifications: Proof of Theorem

+\begin{remark} Note that we need the base scheme to be at least of dimension 2 for the argument in previous example to work.
+In fact when the base is a Dedekind domain projective closure of an equidimensional scheme will be equidimensional. \end{remark}

 \begin{remark} Throughout this section, $B$ will denote a pointed base scheme with a point $b\in B$.
-For a scheme $Z/B$, we use the phrase {\bf fiber dimension} of $Z$ to denote $\dim(Z_b)$. \end{remark}
+For a scheme $Z/B$, we use the phrase fibre dimension of $Z$ to denote $\dim(Z_b)$. \end{remark}

-\cite[Theorem 2.1]{deshmukh} is proved for any scheme which is either smooth or a divisor in a smooth scheme.
-In fact, by applying induction on codimension the proof is valid for any $g: X\rightarrow S$ which is a local complete intersection at $x\in X$.
+We now turn to the proof of our theorem. \cite[Theorem 2.1]{deshmukh} is proved for any scheme which is either smooth or a divisor in a smooth scheme.
+In fact, by applying induction on codimension the proof is valid for any $g \colon X\rightarrow S$ which is a local complete intersection at $x\in X$.

-\begin{definition} Let $g: X \rightarrow B$ be a morphism locally of finite type.
-The morphism $g$ is said to be a local complete intersection at a point $x \in X$ if there exists an open neighbourhood $U\subseteq X$ of $x$ such that we have a commutative diagram
+\begin{definition} Let $g \colon X \rightarrow B$ be a morphism locally of finite type.
+The morphism $g$ is said to be a local complete intersection at a point $x \in X$ if there exists an open neighbourhood $U\subseteq X$ of $x$ such that there exists a commutative diagram

 where $i$ is a regular embedding.
-That is, $g|_U$ factors via a regular embedding $ i: U \hookrightarrow \A^N_B$.
-We say that a local complete intersection at $x$ has length $r$ if the regular sequence associated to the regular embedding $i: U\hookrightarrow \A^N_B$ has length $r$.
-In fact, the length of the regular sequence is precisely the codimension of $U$ in $\A^N_B$ at $x$.
+That is, $g|_U$ factors via a regular embedding $ i \colon U \hookrightarrow \A^N_B$.
+We say that a local complete intersection at $x$ has the length $r$ if the regular sequence associated to the regular embedding $i \colon U\hookrightarrow \A^N_B$ has the length $r$.
+In fact, using induction on the length of regular sequence and Krull principal ideal theorem, the length of the regular sequence is precisely the codimension of $U$ in $\A^N_B$ at $x$ (see \cite[02IE]{stacksradicial}).

-A morphism $g:X\rightarrow B$ locally of finite type is said to be a local complete intersection morphism if it is a local complete intersection at each point $x\in X$.
+A morphism $g \colon X\rightarrow B$ locally of finite type is said to be a local complete intersection morphism if it is a local complete intersection at each point $x\in X$.

 Note that since we are working over a Noetherian base $B$, the above notion is independent of the choice of embedding $i$ (see \cite[068E, 063L]{stacksradicial}).

 \end{definition}

 The following lemma about the existence of generic hyperplanes will be used in the proof of Theorem \ref{ydense}.
 Let $B$ be a spectrum of a Noetherian ring.